Meth or Marshmallow?, Fortenberry's Lawyer’s Lawyer, OPS Staffing Shortage

 From Harper’s Index

-- Percentage by which women are more likely than men to be interrupted in Senate committee hearings: 10
+Percentage by which Democrats are more likely than Republicans to carry a lucky charm at all times : 75

-- By which such interruptions are more likely when they are discussing women’s issues: 15

 DAILY FUNNY